Trading Indices Online

 A trader can place a buy order on, for example, the CAC-40.
 If the price of the index goes up, when he comes to sell he will earn the difference between the buy and sell price.
 If it goes down, the trader pays the difference.

-Because the trader never owns the asset, the costs are far lower, there are no restrictions on trading short, and an investment can be leveraged by up to 400 times.
+Because the trader never owns the asset, the costs are far lower, there are no restrictions on short trading, and an investment can be leveraged by up to 400:1 times.